JMGillum/CS4621-Silver-Detection/metadata/README.md

 ## Metadata
 All image classes have metadata stored in both CSV and JSON formats.
 The files are identical in content and follow the same labeling scheme.
-Each image has an associated set of metadata fields, as shown below.
+Each image has an associated set of metadata fields, as shown below.   <br>